- NDIS (National Disability Insurance Scheme)

 ‘Recovery is often likened to a journey to emphasise that it is a process of healing, growth and learning that involves an internal and an emotional process of change.’
 (Lefley,1994, Weingarten,1994)

-What kind of mental health services are available at Prahran Mission?
+What kind of mental health services are currently available at Prahran Mission?

 - Personal Helpers and Mentors (PHaMs)